HilarioNengareJr/Travel-Guide/README.md

 - **Pin Favorites**: Pin favorite places to a sidebar for quick access.
 - **Toggle Pins**: Toggle pins on and off for each location.

+## Server Logic

+The server logic is implemented in `app.js`.
+The server uses Express.js to handle HTTP requests and responses.
+It interacts with the Wikivoyage API to fetch data about places.
+The server handles:

+- **Home Route**: Renders the main page with a search form.
+- **Search Route**: Handles POST requests from the search form, fetches search results from the Wikivoyage API, and renders the main page with the search results.
+- **Wiki Route**: Fetches detailed content for a specific page title from the Wikivoyage API and renders the main page with the detailed content.

+The server also uses Cheerio to parse HTML content fetched from the Wikivoyage API and extract relevant information such as images, paragraphs, landmarks, embassies, and airlines.

+## Tech Stack

+- **Node.js**: JavaScript runtime environment.
+- **Express.js**: Web application framework for Node.js.
+- **Cheerio**: Fast, flexible, and lean implementation of core jQuery designed specifically for the server.
+- **Pug**: Template engine for rendering HTML.
+- **CSS**: Styling the web pages.
+- **JavaScript**: Client-side scripting for interactivity.

 ## Installation

 1. Clone the repository: